Stop warnings printing

 tmap_arrange(map1,map2,map3,map4)

-Map Interpretation
+Map Interpretation Link to heading

-Socioeconomic Status
+Socioeconomic Status Link to heading

 Looking at the socioeconomic status across the state there are many areas of high socioeconomic status surrounded by low.
 Though a trend that we can see here is that the northern half of the state is more well of then the southern half.
 Though there are some counties that are “islands” were they are surrounded by better off counties.

-Racial and Ethnic Minority Status
+Racial and Ethnic Minority Status Link to heading

 The racial and ethnic minority status is similar as far as the “islands” are concerned.
 Though this time two of the counties have a higher racial & ethnic minority status than those surrounding them.
 With there being a cluster in the eastern and south eastern bit of the state.
 With the remainder of the state being quite dispersed until the border with Ohio which shows a fair bit of racial dispersion.
 Perhaps hinting at edge effects that may be because of how the state is overall.
 Or it may be because of the proximity of Pittsburgh and it being a major city in the state.

-Persons with no HS Diploma
+Persons with no HS Diploma Link to heading

 This map shows a lot of interesting information where we see in Centre county and those counties around Pittsburgh having a lot of people with high school diplomas.
 Though in Lancaster, Juniata, and Forest counties have the highest amount of people with a high school diploma.
 This is could be because of the amount of colleges in the areas or perhaps the renown that the colleges in the area have.

-Housing in buildings with 10 or more units
+Housing in buildings with 10 or more units Link to heading

 # Adding in the Age & Sex data